okd-project/okd/Documentation/UPI/libvirt.md

 Create a simple NAT network.
 Even the "default" network created by libvirt is fine.

 There's no need to specify the IP reservation at this point, since the VMs don't exist yet.
 You can add the records in the dhcp block later.
-Just remember to stop and start the network after adding them.
 ```
 <network connections='3'>
   <name>openshift</name>